 The designing cost of an app initially depends on the complexity of an app.
 If any of the iOS or Android app doesn’t require any complex design than the time taken to design an app will be less and the cost will also be less.
 App design is calculated on the basis of project complexity.

 This includes market research, customer research etc, depending on the requirement.
 The estimated time taken is 20-40 hours

-Prototyping includes User experience (UX) design, Usability testing and validating concept.
+Prototyping includes User experience (UX) design, usability testing and validating the concept.
 The estimated time is roughly around 40-80 hours.